• Home

 Published in August 14th, 2008

-Posted by louise in Issues
+Posted by Louise in Issues

 1 Comment

-If you’ve been following the news the last couple of days, you’re no doubt aware of the Cities Unlimited report published by Policy Exchange.
-A Tory think-tank, Policy Exchange has been ridiculed even by David Cameron for the absurdity of its proposals, such as how northerners should all move south because otherwise we’re doomed to [...]
+Tweet If you’ve been following the news the last couple of days, you’re no doubt aware of the Cities Unlimited report published by Policy Exchange.
+A Tory think-tank, Policy Exchange has been ridiculed even by David Cameron for the absurdity of its proposals, such as how northerners should all move south because otherwise we’re doomed [...]

 Bookmark It

-Add to Bloglines Add to Del.icio.us Add to digg Add to Fark
+Add to Buzz Add to Del.icio.us Add to digg Add to Facebook Add to Google Bookmarks

 Hide Sites